MPI-SWS/pgcd/README.md

   state = contract state || contract state || ...
   state || state || state = state
   ```
-  On a fork, for each part and assume-guarantee (AG) contract needs to be provided.
+  On a fork, for each part an assume-guarantee (AG) contract has to be provided.
   The syntax of AG contract is `@contract(parameters)`.
   AG contracts are defined separately by extending the class `AssumeGuaranteeContract` in [verification/spec/contract.py](pgcd/nodes/verification/spec/contract.py).
   For independent robots, the AG contracts only need to specify footprints and we offer the syntax: `{ contstraints over fpx fpy fpz }`.